 Portrait of Pre-Partition Delhi

-The author, pries deep into the back alleys of the ancient city and portrays the youthful and adult delinquencies seen in their nook and crannies.
+The author pries deep into the back alleys of the ancient city and portrays the youthful and adult delinquencies seen in their nooks and crannies.

 The book is refreshingly free from the kind of morbid nostalgia associated with such personal narratives.